-Dr. Joel Shulkin is a medical specialist in developmental-behavioral pediatrics.
+Dr. Joel Shulkin's specialty is developmental-behavioral pediatrics.
 He attended New York University (NYU) School of Medicine and subsequently trained at San Antonio Military Pediatric Center for residency.
 Dr. Shulkin is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-Dr. Shulkin (or staff) speaks the following languages: German, French, and Portuguese.
-He is affiliated with All Children's Hospital.
+Dr. Shulkin (or staff) speaks the following foreign languages: German, French, and Portuguese.
+He is professionally affiliated with All Children's Hospital.

-Dr. Flora Howie specializes in developmental-behavioral pediatrics and practices in Saint Petersburg, FL.
-She takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Howie honors.
+Dr. Flora Howie is a developmental-behavioral pediatrics specialist in Saint Petersburg, FL.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Howie honors.
 Her education and training includes medical school at Howard University College of Medicine and residency at St. Luke's-Roosevelt Hospital Center and Howard University Hospital.
-Dr. Howie is professionally affiliated with All Children's Hospital.
+She is affiliated with All Children's Hospital.

 Years Since Graduation

 - Attention and behavior disorders, such as ADHD or oppositional-defiant disorder

 - Habit disorders, such as tics and Tourette syndrome

 - Regulatory disorders, such as problems with sleeping, eating, or toileting